 For the current year, each individual has the ability to annually gift up to \$15,000.00 to any donee free of gift taxes.
-A married individual can therefore make a \$30,000.00 gift by "splitting" the gift with a consenting spouse.
-The number of donees permitted is unlimited, but if the gift is not outright, certain conditions must be met to qualify for the annual exclusion.
-The gift must also be a gift of a present interest.
+A married individual can make a \$30,000.00 gift qualify for the annual exclusion by "splitting" the gift with their consenting spouse.
+The number of donees permitted in a given year is unlimited, but the annual exclusion is non-cumulative.
+Therefore, to the extent that you do not take advantage of the annual exclusion in any given calendar year, it is wasted and may not be carried forward or used in any future calendar years.

+If a gift is not made directly to a person, certain conditions must be met to qualify for the annual exclusion.
+For example, a gift to a trust must be considered a "present interest" in order to qualify for the annual exclusion.
 A present interest gift is one in which the donee has immediate rights to the use, possession and enjoyment of the gifted property, in addition to its income.
 The annual exclusion does not apply to a future interest gift where a donee's right of use, possession and enjoyment commences at some future date.
-Most gifts to trusts are gifts of a future interest.
-However, skilled estate planning attorneys are often able to convert a future interest to a present interest, through highly specialized drafting.
+Most gifts to trusts are gifts of a future interest, but skilled estate planning attorneys are often able to convert a future interest to a present interest through highly-specialized drafting.

-Payment of educational bills, nursing home bills and medical bills can be considered additional tax free gifts (over and above the \$15,000.00 per donee annual exclusion), if such bills are paid directly to the university, nursing home or physicians on behalf of the donee.
+Certain gifts are excluded from the gift and generation-skipping transfer taxes, even if the gifts exceed \$15,000 per year by the individual or \$30,000 for a married couple that "split" the gift.
+For example, payment of educational bills, nursing home bills and medical bills can be considered additional tax-free gifts (over and above the \$15,000.00 per donee annual exclusion), if such bills are paid directly to the university, nursing home or physicians on behalf of the donee.
+There is no monetary limit on these payments.